Using augmented toys to facilitate play in children with visual impairments

 Social and cognitive development

-Children with visual impairments face many challenges when growing up, including the development of social and cognitive playing skills.
+Children with visual impairments face many challenges when growing up, including the development of social and cognitive playing behavior.

-This limits children’s opportunities to practice social communication, which is necessary to form and maintain friendships.
-Therefore, it may be important to stimulate certain playing behaviors in children who are visually impaired.
+This limits their opportunities to practice social communication, which is necessary to form and maintain friendships.
+Stimulating certain playing behaviors may help visually impaired children to develop these skills more easily.

 Can parents help?